 the marks and the background shall be maintained in good condition at all times.

-Members and CNCPS shall ensure marker buoys and similar objects floating on the surface and intended to indicate the location of fixed or set fishing gear be clearly marked at all times with the marks required under paragraph 2 for the vessels to which they belong.

-Members and CNCPs shall ensure that apart from the vessel’s name and the port of registry as may be required by international practice or national legislation, the markings required under paragraph 2 shall be the only other vessel identification mark consisting of letters and numbers to be painted on the hull or superstructure.
+Members and CNCPs shall ensure that apart from the vessel’s name and/or identification number and the port of registry as may be required by international practice or national legislation, the markings required under paragraph 1 shall be the only other vessel identification mark consisting of letters and numbers to be painted on the hull or superstructure.
+If required or allowed by national law, the name of the vessel owner may be painted on the hull or superstructure as long as it does not limit the visibility of the marking required by paragraph 21.

-Members and CNCPs shall provide the marking and identification information for fishing vessels entitled to fly its flag and fish in the Convention Area to the Executive Secretary as part of the information required for the Commission Record of Fishing Vessels under CMM 2019-05.
+Members and CNCPs shall, to the extent practicable, provide the marking and identification information for fishing vessels entitled to fly its flag and fish in the Convention Area to the Executive Secretary as part of the information required for the Commission Record of Fishing Vessels under CMM 05-2019.

-This measure shall enter into force on [January 1, 2022.]
+This measure shall enter into force on January 1, 2022.